Bug #455

 Confirmation of these observations, and satisfied expectations are welcome.

-#17 Updated by TriggerAu almost 8 years ago
+#17 Updated by TriggerAu over 8 years ago

 Closing this report out for now.
 If it is still occuring in the latest version of KSP please open a new report (and this one can be linked to it.)
 For best results, the wiki contains really useful info for when creating a report http://bugs.kerbalspaceprogram.com/projects/ksp/wiki.